 If you like exploring the seas, there is some great diving.
 There is also snorkelling at the sunken cemetery or in the turtle sanctuary.
 Camiguin may be more difficult to get to than other places in the Philippines, but it is definitely worth it.

 By Djulia – Urban Ponder

 If you want a place that is less touristy, Coron should be your first choice.
 Island hopping in Coron is also more affordable than in El Nido.
 You get to set your eyes on breathtaking lagoons surrounded by limestones and cliffs.
-The main attraction on this part of Palawan are the Lake Kayangan, the Barracuda Lake, and the Twin Lagoon.
+The main attraction on this part of Palawan are Lake Kayangan, Barracuda Lake and the Twin Lagoons.
 Island hopping tours that are offered by practically all the hotels and tour operators in town will take you to all the key attractions.
 Tour A and B will have you experiencing most of the main attractions.
-My favorite is the Kayangan Lake, which is offered in Tour A. The freshwater lake surrounded by limestone walls is as close to paradise as I have ever been on this planet.
-It’s natural beauty is simply surreal.
+My favourite is the Kayangan Lake, which is offered in Tour A. The freshwater lake surrounded by limestone walls is as close to paradise as I have ever been on this planet.
+Its natural beauty is simply surreal.

 By Megan – Half This World Away

 It’s definitely one of the more Westernised areas of The Philippines we visited, so don’t expect an authentic Filipino experience.
-But, instead you will discover a multicultural utopia which attracts tourists from all over the world, and is probably home to the bluest water you will ever see.
+Instead, you will discover a multicultural utopia which attracts tourists from all over the world and is probably home to the bluest water you will ever see.